00 · the instrument

 The principle is simple.
 Presence, without exposure.

-No feed.
-No follow.
+No streaks.
+No nags.

 03 · The artifact